We assist in managing funds for organizations with a unique youth shooting sports mission.

 The MidwayUSA Foundation Board of Directors takes its fiduciary responsibility very seriously and has developed a robust investment portfolio, focused on long-term growth, with world-class guidance from Goldman Sachs.
 The Foundation does not currently charge any fees.
 Therefore, MidwayUSA Foundation endowment accounts receive 100% of the investment earnings made by the Foundation.
 Due to fluctuations in the investment market, account earnings may be positive or negative.
 The MidwayUSA Foundation posts earnings to all endowment accounts quarterly, and Donor Designated accounts receive quarterly statements.

 Donor Designated Cash Grants

 Sustainable funding provided through annual cash grants from a Donor Designated Endowment is intended to benefit the organization’s youth shooting program(s) and activities.
-The organization must limit grant expenditures to costs directly beneficial to the organization’s youth shooting program(s) and activities, and within the guidelines set forth in the Donor Designated Endowment Fund Agreement.
+How the organization can spend grant funds is relatively flexible if all grant expenditures are directly beneficial to the organization’s youth shooting program(s) and activities, and within the guidelines set forth in the Donor Designated Endowment Fund Agreement.

 Donor Designated endowments with a balance may apply to receive 5% of their endowment balance once per year, in either June or December.
 Donor Designated accounts must have at least $2,000 in their endowment before they can apply for a grant.
 The maximum annual grant is 5% of the balance of the Donor Designated Endowment.
 The organization must complete the grant application through MidwayUSA Foundation’s online grant system and provide additional documentation, as requested, to receive a cash grant.